 - Temporary Support Necessary Costs (TONK)

 Extra measures will be implemented for entrepreneurs faced with financial difficulties as a result of the corona measures.
 This extra help is meant to help you pay for required costs of living such as costs for housing and is offered through the municipalities.
 They will provide temporary support for necessary costs if these can no longer be paid due to a decline in income.
 It can apply to self-employed professionals who have a lot less assignments or employees who lose income due to quarantine.
-The government is setting aside 130 million euros for this in the first six months of 2021 and expects to complete the implementation of these measures with municipalities on 1 March 2021.
-The implementation of TONK can differ for each municipality.
+The government is setting aside 130 million euros for this in the first six months of 2021.
+The implementation of TONK is carried out by the indivdual municipalities.
+Check with your municipality when the support becomes available.

 - To help businesses that suffered damages because of rioting and looting in the first week of the curfew, the government and insurance companies will install a fund, the 'Regeling bedrijvenschade corona-rellen' (Arrangement for businesses damaged by curfew riots) to compensate those damages that are not covered by the usual business insurances and that fall under the policy's deductible excess (eigen risico).
 Businesses that have not taken out insurance will also be eligible for this compensation.
 The Netherlands Enterprise Agency will execute the scheme.
 It will come into place in mid-February.